401-final-project/front-end/README.md

 #### Running the app
 * First thing that you will have to do is to download
+* Then you are going to want to fork the repo
+  * start the application by running the command `npm start` in your terminal
+* Once the new window has appeared, scan the QR code that has been generated with your scanner from the application
+  * Now you are ready to use BuzzCard and make your connections!

 #### Tests Made
 *